 Dear CAP Residency Training Program Applicant,

 I am very excited that you are interested in pursuing Child and Adolescent Psychiatry specialty training.
-My colleagues and I here at MedStar Georgetown University Hospital feel like working in this field is a truly amazing opportunity.
+My colleagues and I at MedStar Georgetown University Hospital feel like working in this field is a truly amazing opportunity.
 You live in the peaks and valleys of families’ lives every day, connecting with them in an intimate way that is literally healing in and of itself.
-Walking with families through their joys and pains, bringing them hope, and helping them grow and meet their goals is a rare privilege that we all cherish.
+Walking with families through their joys and pains, bringing them hope, watching them grow, and helping them meet their goals is a rare privilege that we all cherish.
 Congratulations on choosing this meaningful, enriching career!

-I am also very excited that you are interested in learning more about our training program.
-We are a relatively young program, founded in 2010 in collaboration with Adventist HealthCare Shady Grove Medical Center, and also connected to collective knowledge and experience of a Child and Adolescent Psychiatry Division that has been thriving for over 50 years.
-In our training program, we have taken the opportunity to start fresh and implement innovative, evidence-based teaching and skills-building methods.
-We strive to create a learning experience that embodies the mission of our entire Child and Adolescent Psychiatry Division: to prevent and alleviate youth mental health problems, promote positive youth mental health, and build health equity by bringing state-of-the-art care that is holistic, family-centered, community-based, and culturally attuned to the diverse communities of the Washington DC Metro Area.
-As a clinical Division, we focus on improving access to care for families in the DMV area through working in schools and primary care clinics in underserved areas as well as by accepting the broadest range of public and private insurance of any academic clinic in the area.
+I am also very pleased that you are interested in learning more about our training program.
+We are a relatively young program, founded in 2010 in collaboration with Adventist HealthCare Shady Grove Medical Center, and also connected to the collective knowledge and experience of a Child and Adolescent Psychiatry Division that has been thriving for over 50 years.
+In our training program, we have taken the opportunity to start fresh and have implemented innovative, evidence-based teaching and skills-building methods.
+We strive to create a learning experience that embodies the mission of our entire Child and Adolescent Psychiatry Division: to prevent and alleviate youth mental health problems, promote positive youth mental health, and build health equity by bringing state-of-the-art, research-based psychiatric care that is holistic, family-centered, community-based, and culturally attuned to the diverse communities of the Washington DC Metro Area.
+As a clinical Division, we focus on improving access to care for families in the DC Metro Area through working in schools and primary care clinics in underserved areas as well as by accepting the broadest range of public and private insurance of any academic clinic in the area.
 We are also specifically interested in allying with, learning from, and providing support to the historically marginalized African-American/black and Latinx communities living in Washington, DC.